StackVista/stackstate-docs/develop/developer-guides/monitors/create-custom-monitors.md

 Similar to the `function`, parameters can be referred to by utilizing the `get` helper function.

+For further details of defining arguments in the monitor definition and how to work with commonly used parameters such as a metrics query or topology identifier, see [monitor STJ file format > Arguments](/develop/developer-guides/monitors/monitor-stj-file-format.md#arguments).

 ## Apply the newly created monitor in StackState

 This can be achieved by using the dedicated StackState CLI command: